Hansmu/docker-tutorial/README.md

 `--env` = `-e` can be used to pass environment variables

+## Container inspect

 `docker container top` - process list in one container.

 `docker container inspect <name>` - shows a JSON about how the container was started.
 Its config.

 `docker container stats <name>` - shows performance data.
 Memory, CPU etc.

+## Open a shell into a container

+`docker container run -it ... bash` - runs and enters a shell instantly. -i keeps the session open and -t opens a prompt with bash.
+If we exit the shell, then the container stops.

+`docker container exec -it ... bash` - opens a shell separately.
+If you exit it, then the container keeps running.